cashubtc/nuts/XX.md

 If Charlie never exits, Alice can wait until the channel's _expiry_ time and then she can spend all of the _funding token_ with just her signature.
+For anyone-can-spend wallet outputs from this refund, Alice MUST use secret material unavailable to Charlie, such as fresh randomness or deterministic derivation from her private wallet seed, rather than shared channel data alone.

 There are three kinds of blinded P2PK outputs, the _funding outputs_ and the _commitment outputs_ for each of the two parties.